 - 1. Ensure immediate and effective handling of any emergency - 2.
 Minimize danger to the public and all personnel - 3.
 Minimize impact on the local and surrounding environment - 4.
 Minimize loss of property and production - 5.
-Facilitate and ensure effective communication to all parties impacted by or involved in response to an emergency.
+Facilitate and ensure effective communication to all parties impacted by or involved in response to and emergency.

-Facility Description
+5.1 Facility Description

-The Ekati Diamond Mine is located at Latitude 64°, 42 minutes, Longitude 110°, 37 minutes, and approximately 300 kms northeast of Yellowknife, Northwest Territories.
+EKATI is located at Latitude 64°, 42 minutes, Longitude 110°, 37 minutes, and approximately 300 kms northeast of Yellowknife.
 Access to the site is by winter road or aircraft.
 The facility was commissioned in October 1998.
 Site location and the access roads are shown on Figure 1.
-The Ekati Diamond Mine is located in a remote pristine area.
-DDEC regards all undisturbed land as environmentally sensitive and treats any work on undisturbed land as a high risk activity requiring due diligence and preventative measures.

 The main site includes an accommodation building that can house 700 people at a time, a central processing facility, a 26.4 MW power plant, ore crushing and storage facility, explosives manufacturing plant, maintenance garage, truck shop, and a fuel tank farm.
 In addition to the main camp, the Misery camp is located 29 kms southwest of the site.
 Misery has a bulk diesel storage facility.
-Currently Misery camp is operational and can house approximately 115 people.
-The layout of the Ekati main camp and the Misery camp are shown in Figure 2 and Figure 8.
+Currently Misery camp is being prepared to resume mining activities with the installation of new camp infrastructure.
+The layout of the EKATI main camp, and the Misery camp are shown in Figure 2.

-Ekati has 80 hydrocarbon storage tanks in 3 tank farms and various auxiliary above ground storage tanks with a storage capacity of approximately 100 million litres.
+EKATI has 76 hydrocarbon storage tanks in 3 tank farms and various auxiliary above ground storage tanks with a storage capacity of approximately 100 million litres.
 Details and characteristics of these storage tanks and locations can be found in Table 1 and figures 3 through 8.
-Information about the location and annual quantity of other potentially hazardous materials that are stored and utilized at the Ekati Diamond Mine are provided in Table 2.
-In addition to this plan DDEC maintains a GIS file with tank locations and geographical features to aid in predicting potential effects to nearby environmental receptors.
+Information about the location and annual quantity of other potentially hazardous materials that are stored and utilized at EKATI are provided in Table 2.